-The Pathology division has five medical investigators who are on duty year round, twenty-four hours a day, seven days a week.
+The Pathology division has a Chief Medical Investigator and four Medical Investigators.
+The Medical Investigators are on duty year round, twenty-four hours a day, seven days a week.
 The Medical Investigator serves as the "eyes" and "ears" of the Coroner.
-The investigators triaged 2864 reported deaths.
-The District Coroner accepted jurisdiction or assisted in 772 cases [Figure 3] of the reported deaths.
-On average, since 2001, accepted cases constitute 26% of the total number reported to the office.
+The investigators triaged 3109 reported deaths.
+The District Coroner accepted jurisdiction or assisted in 767 cases [Figure 3] of the reported deaths.
+On average, since 2003, accepted cases constitute 26% of the total number reported to the office.

-Records Reviews, Autopsies, and External Examinations
+Records Reviews, Autopsies, Partial Autopsies, and External Examinations

-Medical Investigators will attend the scene of a death when it occurs outside of a hospital setting.
+Medical Investigators may attend the scene of a death when it occurs outside of a hospital setting.
 Pertinent circumstantial and physical observations are documented and photographed, and items of evidence are collected in accordance with state law, good forensic principles and accreditation requirements established by the National Association of Medical Examiners [NAME].
-The number of scene investigations by medical investigators per year [Figure 4] has shown a steady increase since 2000.
+The number of scene investigations by Medical Investigators per year [Figure 4] has shown a steady increase since 2003.